Shigoto-dev19/sha256-o1js/navigator-reports/january-REPORT.md

   - The strict type assertion of o1js projects inhibited the usage of this powerful package regarding that it is written in vanilla JS.
   - It took time to add `.d.ts` file and fork the package to be strict TS-compatible.
     - The forked package is named [micro-bmark-ts](https://github.com/Shigoto-dev19/micro-bmark-ts) which can be useful now for other developers as well.
-  - Add script for swift usage of the benchmark file -> `npm run benchmark`
+  - Add script for swift usage of the benchmark file -> `npm run benchmark`.
   - The difference between `command.ts` and `benchmark.ts` files
     - I use the command file for print debugging and having a rough idea on performance.
     - The benchmark files serves to compare the performance of difference function based on the number of iteration and optional stat logs.